 This pin configuration allows a PC running a serial terminal program (such as Hyper Terminal) to communicate with the player using a straight-through DB9 9-pin RS-232 serial cable.
 Do NOT use a “Null-Modem” type cable for PC connection.
 For connection to a remote control system, please refer to the documentation that comes with the remote control system.

-Communication Settings:
+RS-232 Communication Settings: